 Parking is free every day on either end of the trail as is the small but informative interpretive center and gift shop.

-The trail is about 3 km and can be accessed from either end or done in conjunction with part of the Trail Verte which makes for a longer, 5.5 km walk.
+The trail is about 3-kilometres and can be accessed from either end or done in conjunction with part of the Trail Verte which makes for a longer, 5.5-kilometre walk.

 Another option is to bring your kayak or rent one from nearby Vie de Plein.